Rishsing73/rishsing73.github.io/index.md

 # Hi

 I am a BS-MS(2016-2021) student at [IISER Pune](https://www.iiserpune.ac.in/), INDIA.
 I like to study about Neural Information processing algorithms, Data science techniques and Reinforcement Learning.
-I am also an INSPIRE scholar (A fellowship awarded by government odf INDIA to students studying Natural Science based upon academic performance).
+I am also an INSPIRE scholar (A fellowship awarded by government of INDIA to students studying Natural Science based upon academic performance).
 Recently, I have taken a little interest in world History as a hobby.

 # Work Experience